zonal Zonal Analysis

 Particle Size Histogram

-Each of the defined volumes in the analysis will the number of particles categorized into the user defined number of bins.
-There are five features to select for this option:
+Each defined volume in the analysis reports the number of particles categorized into a user-defined number of size bins.

 Nx